-We recommend installing new flat filters once a month, and creased filters every three months.
+We recommend installing new flat filters once a month, and pleated filters every three months.

-If you can’t remember when you last installed a new one, turn off your equipment totally and remove the filter.
+If you can’t remember when you last replaced your filter, turn off your equipment totally and remove the filter.
 You can locate the filter in your furnace or air pump’s blower compartment.
 It could also be located in an attached filter box or wall-mounted return air grille.